1.0 SOCIAL FRATERNITIES AND SORORITIES

 1.03(b) If the decision on the Criteria for Expansion is positive by the four initial reviewing persons, the Vice President for Student Affairs and the President of the University are then petitioned for approval for the next steps to proceed.

 1.03(c) Upon receiving official approval from the Vice President for Student Affairs, the petitioning Council must pass the proposal for expansion by a two-thirds vote.
 If expansion is approved, the Council must abide by their Council expansion policies, with supervision of their Advisor and the Executive Director of Student Life.

 1.03(d) If expansion is approved and offered, the accepting chapter must provide SMU and the respective Council with the following materials and complete the following action items prior to colonization/recolonization (dates to be set by Council Advisor and Associate Vice President for Student Affairs):

 1.03(d)(2) Mission Statement/Vision Statement of National organization

-1.03(d)(3) Present size of fraternity (number of current active chapters and colonies and location of each)
+1.03(d)(3) Present size of the fraternity/sorority (number of current active chapters and colonies and location of each)

-1.03(d)(4) Number of new chapters and colonies in last three years (current size of each)
+1.03(d)(4) Number of new chapters and colonies in the last three years (current size of each)

-1.03(d)(6) Colonization procedures including, but not limited to, new member recruitment, retention guidelines imperative for colony to be chartered (including financial), growth plan for the colony.
+1.03(d)(6) Colonization/Establishing chapter procedures including, but not limited to, new member recruitment, retention guidelines imperative for colony to be chartered (including financial), growth plan for the colony.

 1.03(d)(7) Member Recruitment Plan